NickGlenn/MonoQL/README.md

 ### `generateTypescriptResolverTypes`

 Generates Typescript types that can be used when implementing resolvers for your schema (most commonly, for a GraphQL server).
+This is built over top GraphQL codegen's `typescript` and `typescript-resolvers` plugins and offers all the same configuration options and features.

 ```ts
 import { runPipeline, generateTypescriptResolverTypes } from "monoql";